jeffreykegler/hoonlint/misc/whitespace.md

   Its pre-comment column should be undefined.

 * A TISTIS,
-  starting at the anchor column.
+  aligned at the anchor column.

 ### Head-joined queenside 2-jogging hoons